 FEMA has posted digital copies of the finalized floodplain maps and materials to the following website: http://www.fema.gov/preliminaryfloodhazarddata

-In addition, the Planning Services Department has prepared City parcel maps that incorporate the revised floodplain boundaries.
+In addition, the Planning Division has prepared City parcel maps that incorporate the revised floodplain boundaries.
 Click here to view the maps.
 Please contact the Planning Services Division at 755-3085 for additional information regarding floodplain zoning regulations.